joelambert/Flux-Slider/README.md

 ## Tested Under
 - Safari
 - Chrome
+- Firefox 4 *(since v1.2)*
 - iOS

 ## May/should also work for
+- Android (Known to be jerky due to lack of hardware acceleration)
-- Android
+- Opera

 # Requirements
-Flux requires a Webkit browser and has been built to use either jQuery or [Zepto.js](http://zepto.js) as they share the same API.
+Flux requires a browser which supports CSS3 transformations and has been built to use either jQuery or [Zepto.js](http://zepto.js) as they share the same API.
 For mobile deployment Zepto is recommended due to its <5k deployment footprint.

 # Usage
 Create HTML markup with the images you wish to use.
 For example: